 The danger with referrals is that we are most likely to refer candidates who are like us, which can result in a homogeneous team instead of the diverse one we want to create.
 We should emphasize diversity as a priority and also search the local networks we are involved in.
 We should also continue to look for other ways to offset this bias on an organizational level.

 For every position open at Obvious, there should be a single person who is in charge of the recruiting efforts for that position.
 While we are small, this will likely be Rahul, or the leads of the two teams, Technology and Design.
-This starts with writing the job description and publishing it on obvious.in/careers, but also means proactively searching for people who might be a good fit, looking for pools of candidates that we can recruit from, and asking friends for introductions to promising candidates.
+This starts with writing the job description and publishing it on our website, but also means proactively searching for people who might be a good fit, looking for pools of candidates that we can recruit from, and asking friends for introductions to promising candidates.

 It is critical that we find talent pools of diverse candidates to pull from, and that our outbound recruiting intentionally target underrepresented groups.
 If we are recruiting from universities, we need to be careful about which schools we draw from.
 If we are pulling people from other companies, it’s important that we are thoughtful about the location and industry biases of those companies.

 All of our job openings and descriptions will be posted on our website, and will be copied on other sites where we can advertise positions.
 Careful thought should be given to where we post job openings, as traditional boards have homogeneous audiences.
 We will also have people reading about Obvious through our blog and social media, developers working with our tools and participating in our community, and a broad audience hearing about Obvious through news or using the product.